matrix-org/matrix-spec-proposals/proposals/3860-media-download-redirect.md

 ## Proposal

-This MSC simply proposes that a 307 redirect code is allowed and followed according to the `Location` header.
+This MSC proposes that a 307 redirect code is allowed and followed according to the `Location` header.
 It is possible some clients would already follow these which needs to be confirmed.
 Specifc endpoints in question: